GlitchedPolygons/l8w8jwt/lib/README.md

 <strong>JSMN</strong>
 </summary>
 <p>
-This library makes use of JSMN; a minimalistic, lightweight, header-only JSON parser in C, which at the time of writing (03.
-February 2020) is <a href="https://github.com/zserge/jsmn/blob/master/LICENSE">MIT licensed</a> and available on GitHub.
+This library makes use of JSMN; a minimalistic, lightweight, header-only JSON parser in C, which at the time of writing (23.
+September, 2020) is <a href="https://github.com/zserge/jsmn/blob/master/LICENSE">MIT licensed</a> and available on GitHub.
 </p>
 <p>